The five most destructive words to our village are 'That’s how I was raised'

 - Children who are hit are more likely to use violence to resolve problems with siblings and peers.

 - The Canadian Medical Association Journal analyzed 20 years of data and concluded that spanking yields no positive outcome.

-- One study concluded that frequent spanking (once a month for more than 3 years) resulted in children having less gray matter in certain areas of the brain “linked to depression, addiction, and other mental health disorders.”
+- One study concluded that frequent spanking (once a month for more than three years) resulted in children having less gray matter in certain areas of the brain “linked to depression, addiction and other mental health disorders.”
 Another found that spanking affected the brain by decreasing cognitive ability.

-Additionally, watching the NFL play Twister with the truth, contorting their statements and explanations into some tortured Gordian knot of misinformation is to witness one of the standard bearers of influence on our children undermine everything they are supposed represent: fair play, work ethic, compassion in the face of competition.
-That’s part of what they sell to the American public and therefore they are obliged to actually do something when that promise is threatened.
+Additionally, watching the NFL play Twister with the truth, contorting its statements and explanations into some tortured Gordian knot of misinformation is to witness one of the standard bearers of influence on our children undermine everything it is supposed to represent: fair play, work ethic, compassion in the face of competition.
+That’s part of what the league sells to the American public, and therefore it is obliged to actually do something when that promise is threatened.